 What Causes Strep Throat

-Strep throat infection is caused by bacteria called Streptococcus Pyogenes, also known as Group A Streptococcus, Group A Strep, or GAS.
-If an older adult touches their mouth, nose, or eyes after being exposed to the bacteria or inhale air where the bacteria are present, they too may contract the infection.
+The bacteria Streptococcus Pyogenes, also known as Group A Streptococcus, Group A Strep, or GAS, cause strep throat infection.
+An older adult may contract the infection if they touch their mouth, nose, or eyes after exposure to the bacteria, or if they inhale air where the bacteria are present.

 How the Strep Throat Infection Spreads